-Operating expenses increased by 34.9% to \$30.3 million in the year ended 30 June 2022.
-The key movement was a \$6.1 million increase in employee costs as headcount grew from 135 to 178 at 30 June 2022.
-As expected, sales and marketing expenses increased to \$2.6 million from the prior year ended 30 June 2021 due to the recommencement of trade shows and business travel following the relaxation of COVID-19 travel restrictions.
-Administration and other expenses increased by 28% to \$3.8 million from the prior year ended 30 June 2021, mainly due to \$0.5 million incurred on transaction and integration costs related to the acquisition of the Silex Insight business.
-Consequently, EBITDA was \$4.9 million in the year ended 30 June 2022 compared to \$3.0 million in the prior year ended 30 June 2021.

-During the year ended 30 June 2022, Audinate received no government subsidies related to COVID-19 compared to \$0.8 million for the prior year.
-Depreciation and amortisation increased by \$2.1 million in the current year, reflecting an increase in the total value of capitalised development costs being expensed.
-Due to the movements described above the net loss after tax was \$4.5 million for the year ended 30 June 2022, compared to a \$3.4 million net loss after tax in the prior year.
+Operating expenses increased by 29% to \$39.2 million in the year ended 30 June 2023.
+The key movement was a \$5.6 million increase in employment costs as headcount grew from 178 to 197 at 30 June 2023.
+As COVID impacts eased, sales and marketing expenses increased to \$4.4 million from the year ended 30 June 2022 due to increased spending on trade shows, customer training and travel.
+Administration and other expenses increased by 42% to \$5.4 million from the year ended 30 June 2022 due to increased spend on software subscriptions and travel.
+EBITDA was \$11.0 million in the year ended 30 June 2023 compared to \$4.3 million in the prior year ended 30 June 2022.
+Depreciation and amortisation increased by \$1.9 million in the current year, reflecting an increase in the total value of capitalised development costs being expensed.
+The Group now expects sufficient Australian taxable profits in future years to use \$12.3 million of tax losses generated to date.
+Therefore, Audinate has recognised prior year tax losses resulting in a \$9.3 million income tax benefit in FY23.
+Due to the movements described above, the net profit after tax was \$10.6 million for the year ended 30 June 2023, compared to a \$4.5 million net loss after tax in the prior year.